nickwfj123/spacia2022_doc/docs/usage.rst

 For Advanced Users
 ------
+(1)
+Spacia also saves the intermediate results in each ``Response_name`` folder, which are summarized into the primary output.
+These files include:

+Diagnostic plots in pdf formats reporting the behavior of each MCMC chains.

+Values of **b** and **beta** as calculated during each MCMC iteration/chain. ``[Response_name]_[b/beta].txt``

+Primary instance scores between each receiver and sender, in long format.
+To decode this, please refer to the model_input/metadata.txt file, and flatten the Sender_cells column.
+You can do this in Pandas using the str.split and explod functions.

+(2)
-For users who want to directly access the core of spacia and perform more flexible analyses, we provide an example R script that showcases the few key steps.
+For users who want to directly access the core of spacia and perform more flexible analyses (we strongly encourage you to do so) , we provide an example R script that showcases the few key steps.
 But please regard the codes in this R script as examples and remember to customize everything according to your needs/datasets.
+This script showcases our suggested pipeline of data processing, and the codes should be self-explanatory enough.
 Our analysis codes of the prostate Merscope data (Fig. 4) are derived based on this R script.
-But the major pre-processing, inference, and post-processing steps shown in this R script are all consistent with those in our main spacia API.
+But the major pre-processing, inference, and post-processing steps shown in this R script are overall consistent with those in our main spacia API.
+We expect different SRT technologies to generate data in different formats and the data are also of different qualities.
+We suggest the users to perform data pre-processing and thorough quality filtering on their own, and massage the filtered data in the right format to feed into the core of spacia, for maximum performance.
+We also provide example data and parameters under ``test/input/rscript_test_data`` to test the R script.
+Note that the data and parameters used in the example below is only intended for a quick test and does not produce stable or usable output.
+For real data, users should use parameters closer to the default values, where possible, and expect higher resource usage and computation time.

 ::

+  export dir=[path/to/Spacia]
-  Rscript [path/to/execute_spacia.R] \
+  Rscript $dir/scripts/execute_spacia.R \
-	-i [path/to/input] \
+	  -x $dir/test/input/rscript_test_data/example_counts.csv -C \
-	-r celltype1 \
+	  -m $dir/test/input/rscript_test_data/example_meta.csv \
-	-s celltype2 \
+	  -a $dir/spacia \
-	-g gene1 \
+	  -r Tumor_cells -s Fibroblasts -g ACKR3 \
-	-t [path/to/gene_cutoffs_prostate1.csv] \
+	  -q 0.76 -u 0.179 \
+	  -l 5000 -w 2500 \
-	-o [path/to/output_celltype2-celltype1_gene1]
+	  -o $dir/test/rscript_test/Fibroblasts-Tumor_cells_ACKR3

 Use ``-h`` or ``--help`` to see detailed descriptions of options and inputs.